fennecb/cisc-6210-final-project/README.md

 ### Motivation
 For individuals with severe food allergies like celiac disease, dining out can be dangerous.
 This system aggregates and analyzes data from multiple sources to provide data-driven safety assessments, combining:
-- **Your Rule-Based NLP**: Domain-specific allergen detection algorithms
+- **Rule-Based NLP**: Domain-specific allergen detection algorithms
 - **Strategic LLM Use**: Complex reasoning about cross-contamination and safety
 - **Multi-Source Data**: Reviews, menus, and expert knowledge